makeabilitylab/physcomp/communication/p5js-serial-io.md

 Adafruit_SSD1306 _display(SCREEN_WIDTH, SCREEN_HEIGHT, &Wire, OLED_RESET);
 {% endhighlight C++ %}

-In `setup()`, initialize the OLED and print out a "Waiting for serial..." message:
+In `setup()`, initialize the OLED and print out a "Waiting for serial..." message.
+We'll also show the baud rate, which is a useful reminder in case you set a different value on the p5.js side.

 {% highlight C++ %}
 const long BAUD_RATE = 115200;